nebnamwen/buttonbox_c/README.txt

 Play the instrument using the keyboard -- the display is for visual feedback only and cannot be interacted with using a pointing device.

-White and black keys (as on a piano) are distinguished visually.
+White and black keys (as on a piano) are distinguished visually, and the root note of the scale (C by default, but configurable) is marked with a dot.
 The layout of the keyboard can be configured in a number of ways (see below).

-*Text labels identifying each note may be added in a future update.

 -- key ghosting --